It’s More Expensive to Grow Inside than You Think

-NOTE: Utilities are reasonable in my neck of the woods and I only grow inside during the winter months so I like to mix a 400 and 600 HID light to my LED’s.
+NOTE: Utilities are reasonable in my neck of the woods and I only grow inside during the winter months so I like to mix a 400 and 600 HID light with my LED’s.
 I’ll run the 400 watt using a MH (metal halide) and the 600 watt using a HPS (high pressure sodium).
 IMO, this helps my plants reach their indoor growth potential using an ultra wide light spectrum for the whole grow.

 Contrary to what most videos about LED grow lights I’ve seen, I believe the bud size and plant yield is less using LED but because of the energy savings and a cooler grow room, it’s worth it.
 When you’re watching videos about lights etc, remember, you’re not growing in a big warehouse with expensive commercial LED lights or in a legal state for that matter, but in a small room using $160 lights in your house.

 Note: CFL and T5 are another option but because LED is so inexpensive with so much greater yield than CFL or T5, they aren’t included in this discussion.